Alexnder77/Anki-Dictionary-Addon/README.md

 ### Installation

-1. Install the version of Anki that is listed under the "Migaku Development Cycles" section of the AnkiWeb add-on [page](https://ankiweb.net/shared/info/1655992655)
+1. Install the latest supported version of Anki.
-2. Download the latest version of the addon from [AnkiWeb](https://ankiweb.net/shared/info/1655992655)
+2. Download the latest version of the addon from this repository, and unzip it to your anki2 addons folder.

 ### Contributing